notmyst33d/TeaBiscuits/README.md

 * Subtitles no longer have fade animation
 * Subtitles stay for extra 2 seconds after audio has finised

+## Keyboard Bindings
+WASD - General movement (Same as left thumb stick and D-Pad)
+Space - UI Accept and Jump (Same as A button)
+E - Interact (Same as X button)
+F - Kick (Same as B button)
+G - Game Wheel (Same as Y button)
+Escape - UI Cancel and Pause (Same as Start button)

 ## Installing (for end users)
 1. Go to Releases
 2. Download the latest DLL and rename it to Assembly-CSharp.dll